Cloud-Integration-2021/docs/README.md

 This gives everyone read access to the contents of the bucket.

-## Deploy to Beanstalk
+## Deploy Backends

-SCREEN HERE
+To allow the s3 bucket to retrieve data from the backends, I used a reverse proxy (traefik) to expose the containers via a subdomain.

 ## CORS